soundpress/RulesOfNYC/docs/c13/index.rst

    (6) Non-food supplies provided by the commissary.

-(h) Reinspection of damaged, repaired or materially altered mobile food vending units.
-Any mobile food vending unit that has been damaged and repaired, or materially altered so as to change or result in a change in the size of the unit, or has undergone replacement of any part of the body structure or equipment of the unit shall be brought to the Department for reinspection prior to reuse or continued use of the unit.
-Repair or replacement of a tire or an axle, and straightening a dent in a panel are not considered material alterations.
+(h) Inspection of damaged, repaired or materially altered mobile food vending units.
+A pre-permit inspection is required when a mobile food vending unit is materially altered as defined by 24 RCNY Health Code Article 89.

 (i) Decals.
 No decal may be placed on any mobile food vending unit unless a Department inspector has determined at a pre-permit inspection that the unit is constructed and equipped in accordance with this Chapter, and that the person renewing or applying for a permit has completed and submitted all forms required by this section.